-In December 2018, the Company exchanged substantially all of the Original 2026 Notes and Additional 2026 Notes for a like principal amount of 5.875% senior notes due 2026 that were registered under the Securities Act (the "Notes").
-The terms of the Notes are substantially the same as the terms of the Original 2026 Notes and Additional 2026 Notes except that the transfer restrictions, registration rights and provisions for additional interest relating to the Original 2026 Notes and Additional 2026 Notes do not apply to the Notes.
-The Notes will mature September 15, 2026, and interest is payable on the Notes semi-annually in arrears on each March 15 and September 15.
+At December 31, 2021, the Company had \$1.05 billion of outstanding 5.875% senior notes due 2026 that were registered under the Securities Act and mature September 15, 2026 (the "Notes").
+Interest is payable on the Notes semi-annually in arrears on each March 15 and September 15.
 The Notes are guaranteed on a senior unsecured basis by certain subsidiaries of the Company (the "Guarantors").
 San Mateo and its subsidiaries are not Restricted Subsidiaries (as defined in the Indenture) or Guarantors of the Notes.

-On or after September 15, 2021, the Company may redeem all or a part of the Notes at any time or from time to time at the following redemption prices (expressed as percentages of principal amount) plus accrued and unpaid interest, if any, to the applicable redemption date, if redeemed during the twelve-month period beginning on September 15 of the years indicated below:
+The Company may redeem all or a part of the Notes at any time or from time to time at the following redemption prices (expressed as percentages of principal amount) plus accrued and unpaid interest, if any, to the applicable redemption date, if redeemed during the twelve-month period beginning on September 15 of the years indicated below: